rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-06-27-interview-with-oana-sipos.md

 ***Which of your skills helped you most to be successful during RGSoC?***

 I was part of a volunteering team in RGSoC, as I couldn't find another girl to pair, and (now I say) luckily that lead to organizing all those Rails Girls events.
+Critically thinking, it wasn't necessary a skill, but the ambition / perseverence / stubborness to join even if I was by myself, was what made my RGSoC experience a fruitful one.

 ***Which difficulties did you face during the program — and how did you overcome them?***